majsylw/SecondVoice/content/authors/milena-olech/_index.md

 ---
 # Display name
-title: SecondVoice.ai
+title: Milena Olech

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Women in AI Poland - AI4Good
+role: ML Engineer

 # Organizations/Affiliations
 organizations: